Rushing to the bathroom with an upset stomach or food poisoning is the last way you want to spend your holidays.

 Get a FREE quote for Bali travel insurance today!

-*The International Premium Plan and the Inbound Plan do not automatically include cancellation cover.
-You can add the amount of the cancellation cover that suits you.
-Limits, exclusions and conditions apply.
+*Our Cover-More travel insurance plans do not automatically include cancellation cover.
+You can add the level of cancellation cover that best suits you and your trip when purchasing your policy.
+Limits, exclusions, and conditions apply.
 Refer to the Combined PDS/FSG for full details.

 Material on this website is provided for informational purposes only.
 It is general information and discussion about medicine, health and related subjects may not apply to you as an individual, and is not a substitute for your own doctor’s medical care or advice.
 The words and other content provided on this website, and in any linked materials, are not intended and should not be construed as medical advice.
 If the reader or any other person has a medical concern, they should consult with an appropriately licensed physician or other health care worker.
 Nothing contained on the website is intended to establish a physician-patient relationship, to replace the services of a trained physician or health care professional, or otherwise to be a substitute for professional medical advice, diagnosis, or treatment.
 The views and opinions expressed on this website have no relation to those of any academic, hospital, practice or other institution with which the authors are affiliated.
 They do not necessarily reflect the opinions of Cover-More Insurance Services Pty Ltd. Never disregard medical advice or delay seeking medical care because of something you have read on or accessed through this website.
 If you think you may have a medical emergency, call your doctor or emergency services immediately.